Eelviny/eelviny.me/_posts/2017-10-19-why-are-you-here.md

 ### The differences between visiting and living
 I've visited this small country so many times in my life, but you learn so much more by simply _living_ in a place, whether it be something normal like buying groceries, or boring like setting up appointments at the stadthuis.
 I think the easiest way to sum it up is with a list.

 1. Love cycling?
 You better.
 I loved cycling for fun in the UK, but here it's just a fact of life.
-Takes the fun out it really.
 2. Have you checked Buienradar today?
 Hope you checked the windspeed, because I forgot many times and ended up being late to things.
 3. They're not rude, they're just direct.
 Deal with it, they're not going to skirt around the question.
 4. They _smell_ the English on you.
 One small mess-up with the language, and they effortlessly switch to English.
 Nee, nederlands alsjeblieft...
 How will I learn...